-You know someone with allergies and want them to enjoy their time with you and be safe, sound familiar?
-Whether you’re planning for a party at your house, at a restaurant or baking for an event, we’ve got some tips below to help you out for eating with a person with food allergies.
+Whether you’re planning for a party at your house, at a restaurant or baking for an event, we’ve got some tips below to help you with eating out with a person with food allergies.

 First, and perhaps most importantly make sure to understand what your friend’s food allergy is.
 Assumptions are the source of all error, and by fully understanding the extent of the allergy you’ll be able to reassure your friend and create the best environment for them.